abdulaziz-ahmed-0/E-Commerce-Trend-Store/README.md

 * This project is a **Front-End only** application.
 All user data, sessions, and cart items are persistently stored in the browser's `localStorage` to simulate a real database environment.

 ---
-Developed with ❤️ by [ِAbdelaziz Ahmed]
+Developed with ❤️ by Abdulaziz Ahmed